stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (akrishnamurthy-stat6250): How are duplicate values for key column handled while sorting the dataset ?
 - *Question* (cnguyen77-stat6250): Do you need to specify the out=option when sorting data in SAS?
 - *Question* (shatcher4-stat6250): Why is the out= option optional in the case of sorting data?
+- *Answer* (asharda-stats6250): The out= option is optional but should whenever possible; if out= is left out, then the original dataset will be overwritten with the results of the sorting process.
 - *Question* (jbettonville-stat6250): How sensitive is SAS to memory usage, and under what circumstances might we be concerned about creating a sorted duplicate of a large data set?
 - *Question* (aamiri2-stat6250): What would be our results if we sort before removing duplicate files?
 - Question (nshrivastava2-stat6250): Can we define SORT procedure and WHERE statement in one single PROC statement?
 If yes,Why/ if no, Whynot?